CDSP-SCPO/blogit/_posts/2023-03-15-Dataverse-Orcid-Autoupdate.md

 You have control over the permissions anytime by selecting `revoke access` to one or more `third party` as in step 1.

-If you want to revoke all persmissions at once, you can additionally delete the ORCID token.
+You can additionally delete the `ORCID token`.